mj1306/Pneumonia_Detection_CNN/README.md

 This project demonstrates the applications of Convolutional Neural Networks in the medical imaging domain, including:
 - The use of **Transfer Learning** to learn useful patterns recognized by pre-trained models.
 - Importance of **Fine-tuning** CNN architectures to adapt your model to generalize well on your target dataset.

+## Key Interpretations

+While ResNet50 excels at complex image classification tasks with its skip connections — allowing it to capture finer details — I observed that it tended to overfit this dataset.
+In contrast, the VGG16-based Neurex 1.1 achieved a remarkable 90.35% accuracy, outperforming ResNet50.

 ## Acknowledgments